smalldata/smalldata.github.io/content/articles/paw-patrol.md

 ## Step 0.
 The disclaimers

-1. I don't call myself a _data scientist_, but I wanted to share my approach to _data science_.
-This approach has been worked well for me in my career.
-There are surely many good approaches, and I don't want to gatekeep any of those.
+1. I don't call myself a _data scientist_, but other people do, and I wanted to share my approach to _data science_.
+This approach has worked well for me professionally.
+There are many good approaches, and I don't want to gatekeep any of those.

 2. PAW Patrol is a registered trademark of someone else.
-I don't own any rights to PAW Patrol, although if I did, I probably would be doing something better with my time.
+I don't own any rights to PAW Patrol.
+If I did, I would be doing something better with my free time.

 ## Step 1.
 Start with the science

 Thinking like a scientist means having a question, and then searching out an answer.
-Science isn't data-driven, in that the data should only answer the question.
-And the question should in most every case
+Science isn't data-driven, in that the data can provide an answer, but the available data shouldn't suggest the question.
+At least in most of the cases I can think of.

 This is a huge challenge to productionalize data science in a business environment.

-At a recent (unnamed) employer, we had a big data-engineering effort to rebuild an analyis pipeline.
+With a recent (unnamed) employer, we had a big data-engineering effort to rebuild an analysis pipeline.
 As an analyst, it became slowly clear that with the new pipeline, we could only recreate 5 of the 6 key metrics.
 I left the company before the proposed workaround was implemented.

 For my example of methodology, I'll use [PAW Patrol](https://en.wikipedia.org/wiki/PAW_Patrol).
 It's a kids' animated TV series.
-It can be endearing, with the boy Ryder and his pup superheros saving the day, and being appreciated by the humans and animals around Adventure Bay.
+To describe cast of characters, and the _plot_, here are the lyrics to the theme song:

+> <sub>PAW Patrol, PAW Patrol</sub>

+> <sub>We'll be there on the double</sub>

+> <sub>Whenever there's a problem</sub>

+> <sub>'Round Adventure Bay</sub>

+> <sub>Ryder and his team of pups</sub>

+> <sub>Will come and save the day</sub>

+> <sub>Marshall, Rubble, Chase</sub>

+> <sub>Rocky, Zuma, Skye</sub>

+> <sub>Yeah!
+They're on the way!</sub>

+Yeah.
+It goes on.
+You get the point.
+But the show can be endearing, and I think the deeper reason it resonates with kids is because the team is useful and appreciated by the adults they help.
+But that's a topic for another article.<sup>
+[1]</sup>

 If you take a vote in my household, a consensus of 50% of voters will declare PAW Patrol to be the single best achievement of humanity.
+And it's been decided, by compromise, that if we ever get a pet dog, the name shall be either `Zuma-Marshall`, or `Marshall-Zuma`.

 ![paw patrol team]({attach}/images/paw-patrol-jump-i49016.jpg)

 ### The question